CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Related Work

 \subsection{Language-Conditioned Manipulation}

-Language-conditioned manipulation is an emerging field aimed at enabling seamless interaction between humans and robots by teaching robots to understand and execute instructions specified in natural language~\citep{languge_conditioned_2,language_conditioned_0,language_manipulation_survey}.
-The recent emergence of large foundation models, such as large language models (LLMs) and vision-language models (VLMs), has significantly advanced language-conditioned manipulation tasks.
+Language-conditioned manipulation is an emerging field that aims to enable seamless interaction between humans and robots by teaching robots to understand and execute instructions specified in natural language~\citep{languge_conditioned_2,language_conditioned_0,language_manipulation_survey}.
+The recent emergence of large foundation models that are pretrained on internet-scale data, such as LLMs and VLMs, has significantly advanced language-conditioned manipulation tasks.
 These models provide commonsense knowledge for reasoning~\citep{llm_manipulation_1,video-language-model} and perception~\citep{llm_manipulation_3, physical_vlm}, significantly enhancing generalization capabilities.
-Beyond specifying tasks, natural language also serves as a powerful abstraction of affordance~\citep{grounding_language}, capturing the functions of an object, i.e., how it can be manipulated.
+More recently, vision–language–action models (VLAs)~\citep{openvla, pi_0,fast} fine-tune VLMs for robot control, aiming for generalist policies but relying on large-scale robotic data.
+Beyond specifying tasks, natural language also serves as a powerful abstraction of affordance~\citep{grounding_language}, capturing the functions of an object, \ie, how it can be manipulated.
 For task-oriented grasping~\citep{task-oriented}, GraspGPT~\citep{graspgpt} utilizes object class descriptions generated by a large language model (LLM) to identify optimal grasping regions.
 Similarly, ~\cite{tool_affordance} provide natural language descriptions of tools to accelerate learning language-conditioned tool manipulation policies.
-RoboPoint fine-tunes a VLM for spatial affordance prediction conditioned on natural language~\citep{robopoint}.
+RoboPoint finetunes a VLM for spatial affordance prediction conditioned on natural language~\citep{robopoint}.
+MimicFunc~\citep{mimicfunc} leverages functional cues to identify keypoints for tool manipulation.

 Most previous language-conditioned object manipulation methods focus on rigid objects, with few addressing deformable object manipulation~\citep{language_def, bifold}.
 For rigid objects, existing methods are available to execute actions such as picking, placing, moving, and grasping~\citep{llm_manipulation_2}.
 However, a significant gap remains between task planning and action execution when it comes to deformable object manipulation.
 Motivated by prior work that uses natural language as an abstraction of affordance, we propose semantic keypoints as a spatial-semantic representation of clothes.
 These keypoints act as an interface between VLM-powered task planning and low-level action execution, enabling general-purpose clothes manipulation.